 APPROVAL PROCESS & GUIDELINES

 People who need help from Bandit’s Bandaid must fill out the Bandit’s Bandaid Fund Approval Form.
 Your request will be reviewed by one or more members of FaittBark’s Board of Directors and will be approved or denied as quickly as possible, particularly in true emergencies.
 Note that in addition to applying, if the need it quite urgent, please send a private message through the Bandit’s Bandaid Facebook page.
 If approved, funds for true emergencies may be dispensed immediately, but only if they are available.
-FaithBark does not, nor will we ever, expend emergency monies without proper and verified documentation including proof of financial need and veterinary paperwork.
+FaithBark does not, nor will we ever, expend funds without proper and verified documentation including proof of financial need and veterinary paperwork.
 In general Bandit’s Bandaid will pay the veterinary facility directly at the time of service.
-Exceptions will only be considered for emergency care that was paid for within a week of applying.
-Receipts must be provided for reimbursement.
+Receipts must be provided for any reimbursements.

 - Your dog is attacked & injured by another animal or person.